PROGRAM & SERVICES

-Our aim is to continuously include PWD as an integral part of society, to positively contribute to the nation’s economic development, and to increase the employment rate of PWDs which is crucial to improve the welfare of PWDs in Malaysia.
+Our aim is to continuously include PWDs as an integral part of society, to positively contribute to the nation’s economic development, and to increase the employment rate of PWDs which is crucial to improve the welfare of PWDs in Malaysia.

 General education programs are provided to cater to each PWD individual, including: public schooling, home schooling & college studies.
 The centre evaluates the trainees’ academic levels and seek for suitable schools and colleges.

 Apart from academics, training is another significant area in grooming our future leaders in various careers.
 These training programs are tailored according to the needs and learning requirements of PWD trainees.
-We major in programs that provide practical and learning skills that contribute towards individual career paths, personal growth, and character building.
+We focus in programs that provide practical and learning skills that contribute towards individual career paths, personal growth, and character building.

 Training programs provided:

-Homiletics/Public Speaking, Leadership Training & English Program
+Public Speaking, Leadership Training & English Program